aaa308-aub/tv-itch50-cpp/README.md

 It's simple, fast and easy to reason about: the parser uses a custom and lightweight memory map, which is basically a map of virtual addresses to your input data file.
 This way, we can bypass costly I/O calls and avoid storing chunks of the data into the RAM and directly use pointers instead.
 The rest is just simple and clean iteration through the data file and storing each message in a struct, whose type corresponds to the message type.
-Note that all structs are **not packed**, in contrast with other parser designs, because we want to preserve predictability of the output and avoid compiler-specific optimizations.
-No compiler extensions were used either.
+Since this parser is meant to be general-purpose, **all structs are not packed, and compiler extensions/other compiler-specific optimizations are generally avoided,** apart from built-in byteswap functions.

 **Where can I get a sample of ITCH data?**\
 You may not want to pay fees for this kind of data.
 Some free samples are provided [here](